Loss shaping enhances exact gradient learning with Eventprop in spiking neural networks: Results

-where $N_{\text{batch}}$ is mini-batch size, $m$ the trial index, $T$ the trial duration, $V^m_*$ the output voltage of output $*$ in the $m$th trial, and $l(m)$ the correct class label.
-We used a three-layer feedforward LIF network (784 -- 128 -- 10 neurons) and achieved a similar classification performance on the test set ($97.8 \pm 0.1$\% correct -- mean $\pm$ standard deviation in $n=10$ repeated runs) as \citet{Wunderlich2021} ($97.6 \pm 0.1$\% correct).
+We used a three-layer feedforward LIF network (784 -- 128 -- 10 neurons) and achieved a similar classification performance on the test set ($97.8 \pm 0.1$\% correct -- mean $\pm$ standard deviation in $n=10$ repeated runs) as in \cite{Wunderlich2021} ($97.6 \pm 0.1$\% correct).
 This independently reproduces their work and demonstrates that our discrete-time implementation with $1$ ms timesteps is precise enough to achieve the same performance as their event-based simulations in this task.

 We then considered SHD.
 We again used ${\cal L}_{\text{x-entropy}}$ to train a variety of three-layer networks with differently sized hidden layers with and without recurrent connectivity, and with a variety of meta-parameter values.
 However, the trained networks only performed close to chance level (e.g. training performance $10.9\pm 1.3$\% correct ($n=10$) after 200 epochs for a feedforward network with 256 hidden neurons.
 Chance level is $5$\%).
 To understand this failure, we inspected the learning dynamics of the network in more detail.